Recap of Supernatural Season 9, Episode 04

 - Castiel has left the bunker.
 Sam points out how completely illogical it is for him to leave the safest place he could be when he's at his most vulnerable; Dean says it was Castiel's idea to avoid bringing trouble down on the Winchesters.

-- Kevin Tran, the other resident IT genius (as proven in Episode 2), showed signs of Sanity Slippage in that episode that have apparently worsened offscreen.
+- Kevin Tran, the other resident IT genius (as proven in "Devil May Care" (S09, E02)), showed signs of Sanity Slippage in that episode that have apparently worsened offscreen.
 Dean sets him up in a warded motel room in Branson, essentially putting him on mental health leave for the next 48 hours.

 - Ezekiel tells Dean that he really can't keep bringing his just-killed friends back from the dead; it drains his angelic battery, which is still at less than 50%.
 He does it anyway.